GautamRaj-12/obsidian-git-sync/fastapi-exploration/05_query_parameters.md

 	 def show(id:int,published:bool=-False,limit:int=10):
 		return {"id":id,"limit":limit,"published":published}
 	   ```
-	- Now, if we don't specify any query parameter in the URL, it is g
+	- Now, if we don't specify any query parameter in the URL, it is going to take the default values.